Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 //all the keys of "infoObj" will be available in newBook

-//then we use new variable --> newBook newBook.getValue<string>("key1");  //we don't write -"infoObj" anymore, will receive -value 1, as a result
+//then we use new variable --> newBook newBook.GetValue<string>("key1");  //we don't write -"infoObj" anymore, will receive -value 1, as a result
+//in brackets we use only the name of the property

 ```